 As one of the most recent developments in access technology, mast climbers are designed to prioritize the safety of the workers and all those in the vicinity and it has been proven that they reduce the risk of getting injured on-site significantly.

-Mast climbers have made a huge impact in the construction industry ever since their introduction.
+Since their introduction, mast climbers have made a huge impact in the construction industry.
 Some of these benefits include: